Rick Davies: Supertramp

 Davies decided to form a new band, and returned home from Switzerland to place an ad in the music magazine Melody Maker in August 1969.
-Roger Hodgson was auditioned and, despite their contrasting backgrounds – Davies's working class upbringing and Hodgson's private school education – they struck up an instant rapport and began writing virtually all of their songs together.
+Roger Hodgson was auditioned and, despite their contrasting backgrounds – Davies's working-class upbringing and Hodgson's private school education – they struck up an instant rapport and began writing virtually all of their songs together.
 The band was initially called Daddy, but renamed Supertramp in January 1970.

 Supertramp became one of the first acts to sign to the emerging UK branch of A&M Records and by the summer of 1970 they had recorded their first album, simply called Supertramp.
-Hodgson performed most of the lead vocals on this first effort but by the time of their second album Indelibly Stamped, Davies had stepped up as a singer with he and Hodgson sharing lead vocal duties equally.
+Hodgson performed most of the lead vocals on this first effort, but by the time of their second album Indelibly Stamped Davies had stepped up as a singer, with Hodgson and him sharing lead vocal duties equally.

-After five years with Davies and Hodgson as the mainstays of a continuously changing group, Supertramp settled into a stable lineup and recorded Crime of the Century, which finally brought them critical and commercial success when it was released in 1974.
-It reached number four in the UK Albums Chart.
-Though their singles were only moderately successful, their albums consistently scored high in the charts.
+After five years with Davies and Hodgson as the mainstays of a continuously changing group, Supertramp settled into a stable line-up and recorded Crime of the Century, which finally brought them critical and commercial success when it was released in 1974.
+It reached number four on the UK Albums Chart.
+Though their singles were only moderately successful, their albums consistently scored high on the charts.
 Davies's relationship with Hodgson was changing and the two began writing most of their songs separately again, though they agreed to have them all credited to Davies/Hodgson by contract.
 Among the songs credited to both but actually written solely by Davies are the hits "Bloody Well Right" and "Goodbye Stranger".

-The group had relocated to the United States by 1977 and it was there that they recorded their best-selling album, Breakfast in America from April 1978 to February 1979.
+The group had relocated to the United States by 1977, where they recorded their best-selling album, Breakfast in America, from April 1978 to February 1979.
 Davies and Hodgson were observed by engineer Peter Henderson to be getting along "fantastically well and everyone was really happy" throughout the long months of recording and mixing.
 Davies is credited with writing the answering lyric in the second chorus of Hodgson's "The Logical Song".
-With more hit singles than their first five albums combined, the album reached number three in the UK, and top of the charts in America.
+Released in March 1979, the album had more hit singles than their first five albums combined, reached number three in the UK, and topped the US Billboard 200 for six weeks.
+By 2010, it had sold over 20 million copies.